wjb108/wjb108/README.md

 ### Hi there 👋

 I'm a trilingual software engineer and fintech aficionado with a strong interest in building digital services that create social impact.
-I am a detail-oriented analytical person with a background in credit research, equity markets, and oil & gas and mining sectors.

 <!---
 My focus has been on building digital services for emerging markets, in particular Mexico.